change IP Address

 Changing your IP address with a VPN is simple.
 Just follow these instructions:

-1. Subscribe to a secure VPN that is capable of changing IP addresses.
+1. Subscribe to a reputable, security-conscious VPN.
 We recommend NordVPN.

-2. Download the VPN onto your device and install it.
+2. Download the VPN app onto your device and install it.

 5. If you encounter any issues, we recommend clearing your cache and cookies and trying to connect to an alternative server.
 If problems persist, you will need to contact customer support for technical guidance.